 Yes, there is a tuition fee of $300*.
 This covers lodging at Caraway Conference Center, all meals, and all instruction and materials.
 Individual participants or their libraries are responsible for transportation costs.
 Additional information regarding scholarships can be found on the NCLA website or through your sections.

 34. When will the payment be due?

 NCLA handles the financial arrangements for the Institute and they will invoice participants in August.
 There may be partial refunds in cases of severe illness, accident, or death in the immediate family.

 35. Can payment be made with a credit card?

-Yes.
-(Site being built, more info to be posted later)
+Yes. (site being built, more info to come)